qmBase/docs/docs/installation.md

 - Windows 10 Pro or higher
 - APS.NET Core Hosting Bundle 5.0.x
 - IIS Webserver V 10
+- SSL Certificate Public or self signed
 - Hardware requirements
   - min 4 GB Ram
   - min 10 GB HDD

+Steps to install or update

 1. Download the latest qmBase version from [here](https://support.qmbase.com/downloads/).
 You will get the credentials via mail after you have signed the contract.
 2. Extract the ZIP file to the folder where the IIS is located.